janaSunrise/spotify-twitter-banner/README.md

 ### 🚀 Run the app!

 Great!
-You're good to go.
+You're all set.
 Now, Just run the app using,

 ```sh
 pipenv run start
 ```

-And, you're all set!
+And, you're good to go!

 ## 🛠 Development